babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 | `CREATE/ALTER/DROP SELECTIVE XML INDEX` clause | This syntax is not supported. |
 | `CREATE/ALTER/DROP XML SCHEMA COLLECTION` | This syntax is not supported. |

-However, more is different than just features.
+However, there are other differences besides the variations in features.
 For example, backup and recovery work differently in SQL Server and PostgreSQL, and you will have to use the PostgreSQL tools to backup Babelfish.
 It is important to understand such differences as well.